On this page

 The following example shows a simple configuration for a news module.
 The route

-and it has two optional parameters called action
+is called news and it has two optional parameters called action and

 // In a configuration array (e.g. returned by some module's module.config.php)